rodzam/most_viewed_lists/README.md

-Evaluating Lists of Most-Viewed Items
+Examining the Comparability of 'Most-Viewed Lists'
 ====================
 Author: Rodrigo Zamith